dotnet/designs/accepted/install-locations.md

 * Windows - registry `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation` (32-bit view only)
 * Linux/macOS - file `/etc/dotnet/install_location.conf`

-### Per-user install
-.NET Core installation which is per-user, thus doesn't require admin/root access to the machine.
-Otherwise it should behave just like a global install, but only accessible to the user which installed it.

-There should be a default location specific for each platform - up for discussion.

-There would also be a platform specific way to store this location in some kind of configuration so that it can be found by all apps for the given user.

-*This type of install is not yet planned for any specific .NET Core release.*

 ### Private install (also called x-copy install)
 .NET Core is "installed" by simply creating the right layout on the disk with the right files, there's no system registration mechanism attached to it (typically called x-copy deployment).
+The most common way is to unzip a build into a directory.

 This can be used for
 * Project-local .NET Core SDK/runtime.
 Most typically used to have a stable environment for build and related tools to run with - regardless of what is available on the machine.
 (For example almost all dotnet repos use this approach.)